Shared by A Flokk family · 7 days · 21 activities

 Museo del Chocolate

-A short walk from Plaza Vieja, this small museum and working chocolate shop on Calle Amargura lets kids watch chocolate being made by hand and purchase bars, truffles, and hot chocolate to take home a
+A short walk from Plaza Vieja, this small museum and working chocolate shop on Calle Amargura lets kids watch chocolate being made by hand and purchase bars, truffles, and hot chocolate to take home as edible souvenirs.
+The shop portion is well stocked with packaged Cuban chocolate that travels well in luggage.

 Save places, plan days, forward booking emails.
 Built for families.